kgryte/rpo-dynamics/README.md

 http://127.0.0.1:1337/encoding
 ```

-provides the model underlying encoding-decoding.
+provides the model underlying encoding-decoding as a JSON object.
 Included in the model is a description of each model element.

 ```
 http://127.0.0.1:1337/summary/:id